ianhussey/unconscious-ec-RRR/measures/5 hand-scoring of awareness criteria/instructions.md

 OR

 \-              Their answer indicates that CSpos (its name or a description of its appearance) appeared during the task with words/images of positive valence OR CSneg (its name or a description of its appearance) appeared during the task with words/images of negative valence.
-If both judgements are made by the participant then they should be assigned to the ‘fully aware’ group.
+If both judgements are made by the participant then they should be assigned to the ‘TRUE’ group.

 Participants can also be assigned to the ‘aware’ (“TRUE”) group if one of the following occurs: